maggiesteiner/maggiesteiner.github.io/research.md

 ## Spatial processes in population genetics

-Current projects include:
+Recent projects include:
-* A review of population genetic models for the spread of adaptive alleles in the context of SARS-CoV-2 variant evolution (in review)
+* A review of population genetic models for the spread of adaptive alleles in the context of SARS-CoV-2 variant evolution ([published in PLoS Genetics](https://journals.plos.org/plosgenetics/article/comments?id=10.1371/journal.pgen.1010391))
 * Modeling the spatial distribution of rare deleterious alleles (recently presented at the 2022 [Evolution Meetings](https://www.evolutionmeetings.org/))

 More information coming soon!